 - Prime areas Communication and language; Physical development; Personal, social and emotional development. - Specific areas English; Mathematics; Understanding the world; Expressive arts and design.
 These cover the knowledge and skills which are the foundations for future progress.
 Where they have close links with National Curriculum subjects they form an appropriate baseline.

-All children from Year 1 follow the 2014 National Curriculum:
+All children from Year 1 follow the 2016 National Curriculum:

-- English; Mathematics; Science; History; Geography; Physical Education; Computing; Design Technology; Art and Design; Languages and Music. - Religious Education will follow guidelines from Cornwall Council County 2014 Syllabus. - The school curriculum has been revised extensively in order to cover the up-to-date guidance using the Inspire Curriculum and Abacus. - \circ The Curriculum Map can be seen on the school website under the Policy section.
+- English; Mathematics; Science; History; Geography; Physical Education; Computing; Design Technology; Art and Design; Languages and Music. - o Religious Education will follow guidelines from Cornwall Council County 2014 Syllabus. - o The Curriculum Map is available to view in school

 The following pages provide a summary of the main Curriculum areas.

 These are taught in two ways: as separate subjects, and together using a cross curricular approach.